brikis98/yevgeniy-brikman-homepage/_posts/2016-01-04-startup-company-spends-most-of-its-time-searching.md

 ---
 layout: post
-title: A Startup is a company that spends most of its time searching
+title: A startup is a company that spends most of its time searching
 tags:
 - External Writing
 - Startups